Access Resources from WCCU

 Have you moved, gotten married, or changed your phone number?
 Make sure your account information is up-to-date by logging into your online banking account to update your contact information.

-Changes to address, phone number, name, and code word require a signature, and therefore they cannot be made over the phone, therefore a visit to the branch will be required to update if not administered online.
+Changes to address, phone number, name, and code word require a signature, and they cannot be made over the phone, therefore a visit to the branch will be required to update if not updated through online banking.

 Click an underlined link to download these change forms to initiate a change request: